LINDEX171/Music/README.md

 A new Flutter project.

-🎵 Découvrez une nouvelle création musicale avec l'application de musique Dip ! 🎵
+🎵 Discover a new musical creation with the Dip music app built with Flutter! 🎵

 ![WhatsApp Image 2024-03-08 at 03 01 36](https://github.com/LINDEX171/Music/assets/129359610/8c1b4df0-c203-4684-be22-590a8c0fc5c8)
 ![WhatsApp Image 2024-03-08 at 03 01 36 (1)](https://github.com/LINDEX171/Music/assets/129359610/9603aa63-b177-4c18-b72c-a7be64a91de3)